Nyrio/music-collection-management/README.md

 Tools are found in the `src` directory.

+**Important note:** only the files that are supported by Mutagen are supported, which excludes many mp3 files using old idte standards.

 ### Harmonize genres

 `harmonize_genre.py` runs an interactive command-line interface where the user is asked a directory and keywords, and can rename a list of genres in the resulting selection.